harshit612007/IIITSC-STUDY-BUDDY-backup/README.md

 **Study-Buddy** is an intelligent learning assistant designed for IIIT Sri City students.
 It combines the power of **Retrieval-Augmented Generation (RAG)**, **conversational AI**, and **document processing** to help students learn more effectively.

-Upload your study materials, ask questions, and even generate professional question papers—all powered by cutting-edge AI.
+Upload your study materials, ask questions, and even generate professional question papers—all powered by cutting-edge AI from **Groq** and **Google Gemini**.

 ---